Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 Response Code | Action to take
 -|-
-`200 - OK` | Claim still being processed, continue polling this endpoint.
+`200 - OK` | Claim still being processed, continue polling this endpoint by repeating Step 2.
 `201 - Created` | Reward has been claimed successfully.
 You can now call the `Redeem a Reward` endpoint - see Step 3.

 We would recommend polling every 250ms (1/4 of a second) until the `201 - Created` response is returned.